 For each sample, routine review of problem identification and resolution activities should be conducted using IP 71152, “Problem Identification and Resolution.”

-71111.06-03 INSPECTION
+71111.06-03 INSPECTION REQUIREMENTS

 03.01 Internal Flooding

 Walkdown a selected area(s) or room(s) susceptible to internal flooding.
 Verify that internal flooding sources are analyzed, designated flooding barriers are functional and appropriate to protect critical mitigating systems and equipment, and operator coping actions can reasonably be completed.